Ridensium/jamipy/docs/docs/drop_down.md

 ## drop_down

-publick class for DropDown widget
+module with classes for the DropDown widget

 ## *class*:  DropDown()